oliverychen/oliverychen.github.io/pages/publications/index.md

 **I have made many errors and mistakes in research and in ways of thinking; I am very grateful to scholars from various of fields who have pointed out my shortcomings and helped me learn and grow.**

 - John von Neumann Institute.
-HCMC, Vietnam.
+Ho Chi Minh City, Vietnam.
 December, 2018

 - Roche Innovation Center.
 Basel, Switzerland.
 September, 2018